Agent Architecture/Agent Memory

 • Long-term memory = persisted key-value store (LangGraph Store API) that survives across threads

-• Episodic memory = summaries of past interactions stored as searchable documents for retrieval
+• Episodic memory = conversation summaries stored as searchable documents for relevant past context